Maximilian-Winter/llama-cpp-agent/docs/get-started.md

 The llama-cpp-agent framework supports python functions as tools, pydantic tools, llama-index tools and OpenAI function schemas together with a function as tools.

 Below we will use a python function as a tool.
 It is important that the docstring of the function includes a general description of the function and includes all arguments.
-These information can be used to generate a documentation for the llm on how to use these functions.
+These information will be used to generate a documentation for the llm on how to use these functions.

 ```python
 # Import the LlmStructuredOutputSettings